Bill Goldberg: College football

+Professional football

-Goldberg earned a scholarship to attend the University of Georgia and play college football for the Georgia Bulldogs as a defensive tackle.
-He was a four-year letterman for the Bulldogs from 1986 to 1989, and earned Associated Press first-team All-SEC honors in 1989.
-He was selected by the Los Angeles Rams in the 11th round, with the 301st overall pick, of the 1990 NFL draft.
-He signed with the Rams on July 11, 1990, but was later released on August 29, 1990, before the start of the regular season.
-After being a free agent for the entire 1990 regular season, Goldberg signed with the Rams again on March 18, 1991.
+Goldberg was selected by the Los Angeles Rams in the 11th round, with the 301st overall pick, of the 1990 NFL draft.
+He signed with the Rams on July 11, 1990, but he was released on August 29, 1990, before the start of the regular season.
+After being a free agent for the 1990 regular season, Goldberg signed with the Rams again on March 18, 1991.
 However, he was released again on August 19, 1991.
 He was then signed to the practice roster of the BC Lions of the Canadian Football League on September 11, 1991.
 On October 19, 1991, he was released by the Lions.

 On February 4, 1992, Goldberg was selected by the Sacramento Surge of the World League of American Football (WLAF) in the seventh round, with the 68th overall pick, of the 1992 WLAF draft.
 He played in all ten games for the Surge during the 1992 WLAF season and recorded three sacks.
 The Surge finished the season with an 8–2 record and advanced to World Bowl '92, where they defeated the Orlando Thunder by a score of 21–17.
 Goldberg became a free agent after the 1992 WLAF season and signed with the Atlanta Falcons of the NFL.
 He was released on August 25, 1992, and signed to the Falcons' practice squad on September 1.
 He was promoted to the active roster on December 1 and made his NFL debut on December 3, 1992, wearing jersey number #71.
 Overall, Goldberg played in four games, starting one, for the Falcons during the 1992 season and posted two tackles.
 He became close with Deion Sanders during this time.
-The next year, Goldberg was released on September 6, 1993, but signed to the practice squad the next day.
+Goldberg was released on September 6, 1993, but signed to the practice squad the next day.
 He was promoted to the active roster again on November 10, 1993, and appeared in five games for the Falcons during the 1993 season, totaling eight tackles.
 Goldberg played in five games again in 1994 and made one solo tackle.
 In 1995, he was selected by the new expansion team the Carolina Panthers in the 1995 NFL expansion draft.
-On April 20, 1995, he was cut by the Panthers; becoming the first player ever released by the team.
-Goldberg's NFL career ended when he "tore his lower abdomen off his pelvis".
+On April 20, 1995, he was cut by the Panthers, becoming the first player ever released by the team.

+Goldberg's football career ended when he "tore his lower abdomen off his pelvis".
 He explained that he hoped to return to the league after rehabilitation but was not considered a major asset due to his lack of success.
-The NFL was "a mixed emotional experience" for him because he did not attain the level of success on the field that he desired, despite reaching the goal of simply playing in the league.
+The NFL was "a mixed emotional experience" for him, because he did not attain the level of success on the field that he desired, despite reaching the goal of simply playing in the league.